 Originally intended to be a full-length feature film, Sucker’s Garden was re-written and released as an episodic audio drama (www.oniciamuller.com/suckers-garden).
 The story explores the concept of loyalty through the admission and omission of details.
 This collaboration includes voiceover talent from St. Maarten and American artists: D.A.
 Robin, Adrienne Brandyburg, Kyle Patrick, Ty Riggs, James Gordon, Ramiro Lynch, and Onicia Muller.
 The pilot was sound engineered by both Robin and Muller.
 It also includes music by St. Maarten artists Shawn “Guesswho” York and Addison “Shadowman’ Richardson.

-With this project, Meyers and Muller hope to introduce younger generations to Caribbean radio dramas and guage their interest for similar content.
+With this project, Meyers and Muller hope to introduce younger generations to Caribbean radio dramas and gauge their interest for similar content, with the hope of inspiring others to go on to create an engaging, story driven podcast of their own.

 Sucker’s Garden is Kimberly Meyer’s first scriptwriting credit.
 Meyers holds a Masters in marketing and public relations and works as a Public Relations Officer for the Minister of VROMI’s within the Government of Sint Maarten.
 She hopes to expand her creative portfolio to include other writing projects.